 Within moments smoke was pouring from the entire roof and flickers of orange flame began appearing in the windows.

-A cheer went up from the assembled crowd as the flames grew; soon the roof weakened and began to collapse.
+A cheer went up from the two dozen or so neighbors watching as the flames grew; soon the roof weakened and began to collapse.
 A dozen firefighters stood by, cheering along with the crowd.